Advice on becoming a single parent

 Some single parents have support from family and friends which is invaluable and very much needed to make life that little bit easier.
 However, we do hear from many parents who are bringing up children alone, without any family or friends support network.
 If this is the case, there are organisations such as Gingerbread which may be able to help you further and give you much needed support, please take a look at our useful links section for more organisations that can help.

 As a single parent you have probably found you are trying to live on less money.
 Financial worries on top of everything else you’re coping with can put a strain on your emotional wellbeing.
 Make sure that you find out what you are entitled to as a single parent such as benefits, tax credits and child maintenance.
-You can get advice from your local Citizens Advice Bureau, or from charities such as Gingerbread
+You can get advice from your local Citizens Advice Bureau, or Turn2Us has a helpful benefits calculator that can help.

 • Take help from relatives and friends willing to lend a hand for time out, babysitting, school runs